 2. CAFE VERONA

-A lovely cafe that reminded me a bit of Ubud’s secret gardens, with several vegan options (a few more at lunch than at dinner), amazing lemonades and a bitching avocado club sandwich.
+A lovely vegan food Bucharest find that reminded me a bit of Ubud’s secret gardens, with several vegan options (a few more at lunch than at dinner), amazing lemonades and a bitching avocado club sandwich.
 Anywhere that serves straight-up ginger juice is a winner in my book.

 This is tourist central, so you will likely pass this place a gazillion times, or you might just straight-up miss it walking through all the hustle of the old town.
 Although not Romanian whatsoever, it’s a lovely place filled with veggies and hummus and tahini.
 There’s a full vegan menu with things such as couscous salad with mango and pomegranate, falafels, or roasted eggplant with raw veggies on a bed of tahini.
 Delicious!

 One of the very few fully places to serve vegan food in Bucharest, this one specializes in falafels, and by golly does it very well.
 There are a couple of delicious soups each day to pick from and a few falafel variations, so you really can’t go wrong here.
 Fast and delicious!

 TIP: Once you’ve filled up on falafel, keep walking on Bulevardul Nicolae Bălcescu until you reach the National Theatre.
 Did you know this was the third iteration of its facade?
 Another disturbing manifestation of Ceauşescu’s megalomania.

 Rawdia is in a quiet neighbourhood and there isn’t much around, so make sure you check the opening hours because you won’t have much else to do there.
 Rawdia is, as the name suggests, mostly raw vegan with a cooked soup on the daily menu.
 Look out for honey in desserts here again.
 They brew their own kombucha and are extremely friendly.
 Take away available.